 1. Know your rights.

-2. Do not ever meet with, sign or submit to a sample without attorney representation.
+2. Never meet with, sign, or submit to a sample without attorney representation.

-1. Your attorney will give you the best chance of avoiding an Accusation, and if an Accusation is inevitable, your attorney is protecting you from the beginning.
+3. Your attorney will give you the best chance of avoiding an Accusation; if an Accusation is inevitable, your attorney is protecting you from the beginning.

-I get it… this is the self-serving part of this article you knew you were going to get to.
-But realistically, the only thing you can do is to defend yourself and the best way to do that is to be represented by a team of attorneys who know the BRN and their investigators.
-How else would we know that the BRN is showing up on nurse’s door steps?
+I get it… this is the self-serving part of this article you knew you would get to.
+But realistically, the only thing you can do is to defend yourself, and the best way to do that is to be represented by a team of attorneys who know the BRN and their investigators.
+How else would we know the BRN is showing up on the nurse’s doorstep?
 It’s happening to our clients.
 How else would I know that the BRN can turn a positive urine sample given voluntarily into evidence for an unrelated issue?
 It has happened to our clients.
-If you have been contacted by the BRN and have been given notice that you are under investigation, please give me a call.
-You are at the tipping point right now, where you can either make this much better or much worse for yourself, please allow us to help you tip the scales in your favor and protect your RN license and your career.
+If the BRN has contacted you and has been given notice that you are under investigation, please give me a call.
+You are at the tipping point right now, where you can either make this much better or much worse for yourself; please allow us to help you tip the scales in your favor and protect your RN license and your career.